MHickey2/Wannabe-Healthy/README.md

 - Next you go to the Deploy tab and you select 'github' and confirm connection to your GitHub Account.
 - You search for your project repository and click to 'connect'.
 - Under the deploy options, you can chose automatic deploys, this allow you to automatically deploy each time you push to your Repository.
+(Option Taken)
 - To deploy, you would choose what branch you want to deploy and click on 'Deploy Branch'.
 - It takes a little time to build your app but when it is ready you can open your app by using the link provided.